datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Model Performance on Training Data

-The model predicted 82.5% of the variation in the firearm suicide rate on the training data for 2013.
-Ownership rates have the largest effect but are also subject to a higher standard error.
+**The model accounted for 82.5% of the variation in the firearm suicide rate on the training data for 2013.** Ownership rates have the largest effect but are also subject to a higher standard error.
 Buyer regulations contribute signifcantly to model accuracy with values of this variable ranging only from 0 to 15.
 The addition of region West added 3.0 percentage points to prediction accuracy.
 This modest increase exceeded that of any other region or combination of regions while also maitaining an acceptable signicance level.

     ##
     ## Call: